argilla-io/argilla/README.md

 ### Improve your AI output quality through data quality

-Compute is expensive and output quality is important.
+Computational resources are expensive, and output quality is important.
 We help you focus on data, which tackles the root cause of both of these problems at once.
 Argilla helps you to **achieve and keep high-quality standards** for your data.
 This means you can improve the quality of your AI output.

 ### Take control of your data and models